 More specifically, section 110(a)(1) provides the procedural and timing requirements for SIPs.
-Section 110(a)(2) lists specific elements that states must meet for the "infrastructure" SIP requirements related to a newly established or revised NAAQS.
+Section 110(a)(2) lists specific elements that states must meet for "infrastructure" SIP requirements related to a newly established or revised NAAQS.
 As mentioned above, these requirements include basic SIP elements such as requirements for monitoring, basic program requirements and legal authority that are designed to assure attainment and maintenance of the NAAQS.
-The requirements that are the subject of this proposed rulemaking are summarized below and in EPA's September 13, 2013, memorandum entitled "Guidance on Infrastructure State Implementation Plan (SIP) Elements under Clean Air Act Sections 110(a)(1) and 110(a)(2)."2
+The requirements are summarized below and in EPA's September 13, 2013, memorandum entitled "Guidance on Infrastructure State Implementation Plan (SIP) Elements under Clean Air Act Sections 110(a)(1) and 110(a)(2)."
+2

-- 110(a)(2)(A): Emission Limits and Other Control Measures - 110(a)(2)(B): Ambient Air Quality Monitoring/Data System - 110(a)(2)(C): Programs for Enforcement of Control Measures and

-- for Construction or Modification of Stationary Sources 3 - 110(a)(2)(D)(i)(I) and (II): Interstate Pollution Transport - 110(a)(2)(D)(ii): Interstate Pollution Abatement and International Air Pollution - 110(a)(2)(E): Adequate Resources and Authority, Conflict of Interest, and Oversight of Local Governments and Regional Agencies - 110(a)(2)(F): Stationary Source Monitoring and Reporting - 110(a)(2)(G): Emergency Powers - 110(a)(2)(H): SIP Revisions - 110(a)(2)(I): Plan Revisions for Nonattainment Areas 4 - 110(a)(2)(J): Consultation with Government Officials, Public Notification, and Prevention of Significant Deterioration (PSD) and Visibility Protection - 110(a)(2)(K): Air Quality Modeling and Submission of Modeling Data - 110(a)(2)(L): Permitting fees - 110(a)(2)(M): Consultation and Participation by Affected Local Entities
+- 110(a)(2)(A): Emission Limits and Other Control Measures - 110(a)(2)(B): Ambient Air Quality Monitoring/Data System - 110(a)(2)(C): Programs for Enforcement of Control Measures and for Construction or Modification of Stationary Sources3 - 110(a)(2)(D)(i)(I) and (II): Interstate Pollution Transport - 110(a)(2)(D)(ii): Interstate Pollution Abatement and International Air Pollution - 110(a)(2)(E): Adequate Resources and Authority, Conflict of Interest, and Oversight of Local Governments and Regional Agencies - 110(a)(2)(F): Stationary Source Monitoring and Reporting - 110(a)(2)(Ğ): Emergency Powers - 110(a)(2)(H): SIP Revisions - 110(a)(2)(I): Plan Revisions for Nonattainment Areas 4 - 110(a)(2)(J): Consultation with Government Officials, Public Notification, and Prevention of Significant Deterioration (PSD) and Visibility Protection - 110(a)(2)(K): Air Quality Modeling and Submission of Modeling Data - 110(a)(2)(L): Permitting fees - 110(a)(2)(M): Consultation and Participation by Affected Local Entities requirements of CAA sections 110(a)(1) and 110(a)(2) for the 2010 1-hour SO2 NAAQS.
+The requirement for states to make a SIP submission of this type arises out of CAA section 110(a)(1).
+Pursuant to section 110(a)(1), states must make SIP submissions "within 3 years (or such shorter period as the Administrator may prescribe) after the promulgation of a national primary ambient air quality standard (or any revision thereof)," and these SIP submissions are to provide for the "implementation, maintenance, and enforcement" of such NAAQS.
+The statute directly imposes on states the duty to make these SIP submissions, and the requirement to make the submissions is not conditioned upon EPA's taking any action other than promulgating a new or revised NAAQS.
+Section 110(a)(2) includes a list of specific elements that "[elach such plan" submission must address.